betaglot/plantabeta/docs/dev/DX.md

 Beta represents moto, but Moto is the move itself.
 Moto doesn't care about how it's being represented.

+### Arnold Sw

+Every rep

+<neuro> “I looked forward to another 500 pounds of squat.
+I looked forward to doing more and more curls until my arms would fall off.
+Why?
+Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</neuro>

 ### Sherlock Holmes
 - Prediction

+### Michael Ventris

+- Linear B
+- Decode
+- Try out all the different possibilities

+### Temple Grandin

+- Think in pictures
+- Simulate

+### Sam Harris

+- Increase the Noticings per minute to observe how you're thinking or using beta.
+- Be prepared to be comfortable when you have no idea how you're doing something
+- Open yourself

+### Aang

+#### Generosity
+- Open Source

+#### Kindness
+- Prevent injury
+- Positive
+- Never trying to make user feel bad

+### Beethoven

+- Structure
+- Need to express inner drive

+### Vincent Van Gogh

+- Give it a try.
+Try out an idea.
+- It's good enough
+- That looks about right
+- Approximate the less important parts

+### Richard Feynman

+- Fun

 ### Alan Turing
 - Computation